micro-os-plus/micro-test-plus-xpack/README.md

 Minimal - test suite passed (1 check in 1 test case)
 ```

-A slightly more useful example would check the result of a computed value,
+A slightly more useful example would check the result of a computed value;
 for example:

 ```c++